learn-co-curriculum/java-if-statement-lab/README.md

 #### Rock, Paper, Scissors

-In this section, make use of the `Random` class to simulate rolling a die.
-Remember, a die has 6 faces and each face has a number on it.
-The numbers range from 1 - 6.
 In this section, make use of the `Random` class to simulate two opponents playing the game rock, paper, scissors.